yehonathank/virtual-lab/nanobody_design/README.md

 If there are any version incompatibility issues, please run `pip install -r nanobody_design/requirements_nanobody_design_frozen.txt`.

-Additionally, create separate virtual environment for running AlphaFold-Multimer via LocalColabFold by following these instructions: https://github.com/YoshitakaMo/localcolabfold (or by running `install_localcolabfold.sh`).
+Additionally, create a separate virtual environment for running AlphaFold-Multimer via LocalColabFold by following these instructions: https://github.com/YoshitakaMo/localcolabfold (or by running `install_localcolabfold.sh`).
 Make sure the following versions are installed:

 ```
 alphafold-colabfold==2.3.6